alma4rebi/Sticky-Notes/README.md

-Cinnamon Desklet: Sticky Notes Version: v2.0
+Sticky Notes extension for Gnome Shell - Version: v2.0

 Last version release date: 17 Sep 2016.

+This desklet have not support for cinnamon desktop anymore, will be migrated to Gnome Shell soon.
 --------------

 ![Alt text](/stickyNotes@lestcape/Capture.png)

 ***